MissJuly/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 11- script that prints all files in ., .., /boot directory task 12- script that shows file type task 13- script that creates a symbolic link
+task 11- script that prints all files in ., .., /boot directory task 12- script that shows file type task 13- script that creates a symbolic link task 14- script that copies(updates) all html files